GitHubDragonFly/Android_User_Controls/README.md

 # AndroidUserControls
-A couple of relatively simple looking and somewhat customizable Android user controls.
+A few relatively simple looking and somewhat customizable Android user controls.

-Both controls have been included in the "Gauge" screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project, with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30).
+Some controls have been included in the "Gauge" screen of the [PhoneTest](https://github.com/GitHubDragonFly/PhoneTest) project, with minimum requirement of Android 4.1 (API level 16) while targeting Android 11 (API level 30).

 # Functionality
 - AngleIndicator